mohammadjadallah/dataProjects/README.md

 # dataProjects
-Projects that we work on data
+Projects for data scientists that will help you to learn and practice analysis using python